panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 Resuming:

-> A good practice is to avoid excessive nesting of arrow functions by extracting them into variables as separate functions, or embrace better features like `async/await` syntax.
+> A good practice is to avoid excessive nesting of arrow functions by extracting them into variables as separate functions or embrace better features like `async/await` syntax.

 ## 6. Conclusion

 The arrow functions in JavaScript are anonymous.
 To make your debugging more productive, a good practice is to use variables to hold the arrow functions, which would allow JavaScript to infer the function name.

 An inline arrow function is handy when the function body has one expression.

 The operators `>`, `<`, `<=` and `>=` look similar to the fat arrow `=>`.
 Care must be taken when these operators are used inside inline arrow functions.

 The object literal syntax `{ prop: 'value' }` is similar to a code of block `{}`.
 That's why when the object literal is used inside an inline arrow function, you need to wrap it into a pair of parentheses: `() => ({ prop: 'value' })`.

 Finally, the excessive nesting of functions obscures the code intent.
-Especially with arrow functions, which are somehow cryptic by themeselves.
+Especially with arrow functions, which are somehow cryptic by themselves.
 A good approach to reduce the arrow functions nesting is to try to extract them into variables.
 And if possible, you might try to use even more powerful features like `async/await` syntax.

 *What's your favorite coding best practices?
 Leave a comment below!*